-- · All threshold submission items referenced herein are included and properly completed - One of the eligible LIHTC minimum set-aside selections referenced in 26 U.S.C. §42(g) is made and the rent breakdown properly reflects the selected set-aside - If a project-based rental subsidy contract is being contemplated, such subsidy contract (1) meets the minimum requirements of the Rental Subsidy threshold requirements referenced herein and found in the most recently-published Multifamily Underwriting Guidelines and (2) is properly reflected in the rent breakdown - Operating expenses on a per-unit, per-annum (PUPA) basis are within the interquartile range (IQR) of OHFA's most recently-published Operating Expense Calculator data.
-If operating expenses are above the IQR, an explanation must be provided to validate high costs. - Total development costs on a per-unit and per-gross square foot basis are within (1) the Cost Containment Standards listed below and (2) the IQR of OHFA's rolling, five-year database of approved 4% LIHTC projects.
-If costs are above the IQR, but below the Cost Containment Standards, an explanation must be provided to validate high costs. - An appraisal meets OHFA's requirements listed herein and in OHFA's most recentlypublished Multifamily Underwriting Guidelines - Conditional Financial Commitments (1) meet the requirements herein and those referenced in the most recently-published Multifamily Underwriting Guidelines and (2) match information provided in the Affordable Housing Funding Application (AHFA), OHFA's template proforma. - The debt service coverage ratio (DSCR) or Income-to-Expense Ratio (if the proposed financing will not include hard-pay debt) are within the limits established by the most recently-published Multifamily Underwriting Guidelines.
+- All threshold submission items referenced herein are included and properly completed - One of the eligible LIHTC minimum set-aside selections referenced in 26 U.S.C. §42(g) is made and the rent breakdown properly reflects the selected set-aside - If a project-based rental subsidy contract is being contemplated, such subsidy contract Rental Subsidy (1) meets the minimum requirements of the Rental Subsidy threshold requirements referenced herein and found in the most recently-published Multifamily Underwriting Guidelines and (2) is properly reflected in the rent breakdown - Operating expenses on a per-unit, per-annum (PUPA) basis are within the interquartile range (IQR) of OHFA's most recently-published Operating Expense Calculator data.
+If operating expenses are above the IQR, an explanation must be provided to validate high costs. - Total development costs on a per-unit and per-gross square foot basis are within (1) the Cost Containment Standards-listed below and (2) the IQR of OHFA's rolling, five-year database of approved 4% LIHTC projects.
+If costs are above the IQR, but below the Cost Containment Standards, an explanation must be provided to validate high costs. - An appraisal meets OHFA's requirements listed herein and in OHFA's most recentlypublished Multifamily Underwriting Guidelines - Conditional Financial Commitments (1) meet the requirements herein and those referenced in the most recently-published Multifamily Underwriting Guidelines and (2) match information provided in the Affordable Housing Funding Application (AHFA), OHFA's template proforma. - The debt service coverage ratio (DSCR) or Income-to-Expense Ratio (if the proposed financing will not include hard-pay debt) are within the limits established by the most recently-published Multifamily Underwriting Guidelines. - Zoning documentation meets program guidelines.

-Applications that do not meet all Minimum Financial and Threshold review criteria must be resubmitted in whole as a new application.
-Applicants must resubmit within the window or will be required to submit the following year using the most recently-approved guidelines.
+Applications that do not meet all Minimum Financial and Threshold review criteria, will be provided a list of deficiencies.
+All deficiencies must be cured within two business days.
+If deficiencies cannot be cured, the application willmay be rejected. must be resubmitted in whole as a new application.
+If the applicant resubmits a full application in a future window or round a full application fee will be due.
+Applicants must resubmit within the window or will be required to submit the following year using the most recently approved guidelines.